Very few artworks have had such a profound impact on the world of art as this monumental Renaissance sculpture by an Italian polymath.

 Because of this little trick, there doesn’t seem to be anything off at first sight, even though it’s clear at second glance that the proportions just don’t make sense.

-9. Michelangelo never signed his work, but made an exception
+9. Michelangelo never signed his work, but he made an exception

 He usually never signed any of his work, but then something happened that made him change his mind about the Pietà.